The True Story Behind The Last Duel—and History’s Attempt to Erase It

 The Enlightenment’s celebration of Marguerite de Carrouges’ accused rapist challenges our notions of how history develops.
 While the Enlightenment looks more familiar to modern eyes than the more distant Middle Ages, intellectual and cultural development is not a straight line.
 While it is obvious now that Marguerite’s testimony deserved to be listened to, was wrongly downplayed in her own time and was ignored by later historians, for the Enlightenment’s intellectuals the story of France’s last duel was one of judicial injustice, not injustice towards women.
 Despite how much Marguerite de Carrouges’ tale resonates today, we must keep in mind L.P.
 Hartley’s words: “the past is a foreign country; they do things differently there.”

 John-Paul Heil is a Ph.D candidate in early modern history at the University of Chicago and an adjunct professor of history and the liberal arts at Mount St. Mary’s University in Maryland.
 His scholarly work focuses on the intellectual history of virtue in Renaissance Naples.
-His work has appeared in Smithsonian, Los Angeles Review of Books and Comment.
+His work has appeared or is forthcoming in Smithsonian, Los Angeles Review of Books and Comment.
 The author would like to thank Eric Jager for his correspondence regarding this piece.

 More Must-Read Stories From TIME